squinkylabs/SqHarmony/docs/phasepatterns.md

 Shift amount is a fixed shift that is added to the other shift sources.
 It currently has a range of 0..1, although the "Range" button can greatly extend this.

-Range multiple the the range of the Shift amount knob, all the way up to 0.100.
+Range multiplies the the range of the Shift amount knob, and the other shift sources, all the way up to 0..100.

+Total is a drop-down with some commonly used settings for total RIB shift duration.
+When the "expert" UI is enabled, this drop-down turns into a knob that is continuously variable.

+Dur is a knob that controls the amount of time the entire RIB cycles uses.
+It is normally a stepped knob that only allows integer settings.
+If the expert UI is enabled, it is not-stepped.

 The RIB buttons (labeled "+" and "-") trigger a new varying shift cycle when they are pressed.
 This causes an LED to go on and the shift will start to change.
 Once the RIB generator gets to the end (Dur or Total), it stops and the led goes off.